saphcarter/italian_3200_project/Project_Acceptance_Test.md

 Input Commands
 Output Data
 System Messages
-Procedures: The test procedure is often specificed in form of a test script.
+Procedures: The test procedure is often specificed in form of a test script.*
+Take recordings of a student pronouncing the words and run the similarity algorithm to generate a score.
+Present our client with the recording and have them provide a score.
+Examine how our generated rating compares to how the client would rate them.
+If there are major discrepancies between these scores, the test would fail.
+This could be done by using a paired t-test to see if there is significant variation.

+Data would be collected within the application.
+Ratings by the client would be collected manually by a team member and entered into a computer for statistical analysis.

+### Procedure:

 Test Analysis Report
 Ease of use and accuracy of provided score are examined here.
 <<The Test Analysis Report lists the functions and performance characteristics that were to be demonstrated, and describes the actual test results.
 The description of the results must include the following: